chris-henry-holland/chris-henry-holland/README.md

 <h1>Hi, I'm Chris! <br/><a href="https://github.com/chris-henry-holland">Programmer</a> and <a href="https://www.linkedin.com/in/chris-holland-0377a819/">Aspiring Data Scientist</a>
 <h2>🔭 About me </h2>
-I am a qualified UK medical doctor looking to transition into a coding and data science career.
+I am a qualified UK medical doctor looking to transition into a software development and/or data science career.
 My hope is to combine my experience and interest in medicine and programming to eventually work as a software developer or data scientist in healthcare.
 My short term priority is to gain experience in software development and/or data science as part of a team, given that my experience in this domain has primarily been in individual projects.

 My main language is Python, and have experience with the numpy, scipy and pytorch packages.
 I also have more limited experience with Perl and C++, as well more specialist packages including SQL and R.